Tears on the Dancefloor

 Tears on the Dancefloor is the fifth studio album by British group Steps.
 It was released on 21 April 2017, by Absolute and Fascination Records.
-The album is the group's first album in five years since Light Up the World, and their first proper album since Buzz in 2000.
+The album is the group's first album in five years since Light Up the World, and their first traditional album since Buzz in 2000.
 Following two years of planning, recording began in October 2016.
 The Alias was enlisted to serve as the executive producer for Tears on the Dancefloor and various songwriters submitted songs for the group to record, including Steve Mac, Ina Wroldsen, TMS and Fiona Bevan.
 It also features a cover version of "Story of a Heart" by Björn Ulvaeus and Benny Andersson of ABBA, a cover of "I Will Love Again" by Lara Fabian as well as a cover of "No More Tears on the Dancefloor" by Anders|Fahrenkrog, from which the album's title is derived.

 The album was re-released on 27 October 2017 as Tears on the Dancefloor: Crying at the Disco with five new songs, three of which have accompanying remixes.